Confraternity of Christian Doctrine: History

 In 1536, the Abbot Castellino da Castello had inaugurated a system of Sunday schools in Milan.
 Around 1560, a wealthy Milanese nobleman, Marco de Sadis-Cusani, having established himself in Rome, was joined by a number of zealous associates, both priests and laymen, and pledged to instruct both children and adults in Christian doctrine.
-Pope Pius IV, in 1562, made the Church of Sant' Apollinare their central institution; but they also gave instructions in schools, in the streets and lanes, and even in private houses.
+In 1562, Pope Pius IV made the Church of Sant' Apollinare their central institution; but they also gave instructions in schools, in the streets and lanes, and even in private houses.
 As the association grew, it divided into two sections: the priests formed themselves into a religious congregation, the Fathers of Christian Doctrine, while the laymen remained in the world as "The Confraternity of Christian Doctrine".

 Encouragement from the Holy See was quickly forthcoming.
-In 1571, Pope Pius V, in the Brief "Ex debito pastoralis officii", recommended that bishops establish it in every parish.
-Pope Paul V, by the Papal Brief "Ex credito nobis", in 1607, erected it into an archconfraternity, with St. Peter's Basilica in Rome as its head centre.
-A rescript of the Sacred Congregation of Indulgences, in 1686, urged its establishment wherever possible.
+In 1571, Pope Pius V, in the Brief Ex debito pastoralis officii, recommended that bishops establish it in every parish.
+In 1607, Pope Paul V, by the Papal Brief Ex credito nobis, erected it into an archconfraternity, with St. Peter's Basilica in Rome as its headquarters.
+In 1686, a rescript of the Sacred Congregation of Indulgences urged its establishment wherever possible.

 From Rome it spread rapidly over Italy, France and Germany.
 It found advocates in Robert Bellarmine and Francis de Sales, and Charles Borromeo established it in every parish of his diocese.

-Pope Paul V, by the Papal Brief "Ex credito nobis", in 1607, erected it into an archconfraternity, with St. Peter's Basilica in Rome as its headquarters.
-A rescript of the Sacred Congregation of Indulgences, in 1686, urged its establishment wherever possible.

 Pope Pius X was a strong proponent of CCD.
 In 1905, in his letter Acerbo nimis, he mandated the establishment of the Confraternity of Christian Doctrine (catechism class) in every parish.

 The First Provincial Council of Westminster urged that its members should be used in both Sunday and day-schools.

 If the central confraternity in a diocese is affiliated to the Archconfraternity of Santa Maria del Pianto in Rome, all others participate in all the confraternity indulgences.